Wildsong/docker-experience-builder/README.md

 You might do it some other way.

 Port 3000 would be used if you want to put a reverse proxy in front of it.
-Port 3001 uses a self-signed certificate and is exposed.
+Port 3001 uses a self-signed certificate and is exposed on the internal network.

 ## Build image